 What Is Herpes Zoster?

-- Rash often occurs only on one side of the body
+- A painful red rash on one side of the face or body

-- Blisters that break open, then scab over
+- Blisters that break open and scab over

 Who Should Get Vaccinated and When?